 Cognitive Behavioral Therapy

 Decades of evidence-based studies of psychotherapy utilized by eating disorder therapists and psychologists has led to the development of cognitive behavioral therapy (CBT).
 CBT helps people recognize distorted thoughts and behaviors as being unhealthy via an objective one-on-one dialogue between client and therapist.
-This has proven to be especially helpful for teens and women diagnosed with borderline personality disorder, depression, eating disorders and anxiety/phobias, CBT challenges false assumptions and rigid thought patterns.
+This has proven to be especially helpful for people diagnosed with borderline personality disorder, depression, eating disorders and anxiety/phobias, CBT challenges false assumptions and rigid thought patterns.

 Central to CBT is helping individuals see the way they think objectively and not through the filter of their subjective emotions.
 For example, a person with an anxiety disorder who reports they are unable to focus on anything because they feel something bad is going to happen to them will be guided by a CBT therapist to systematically and objectively examine these thoughts see if there is any objective reason to think so.
 Eventually, after several sessions, the individual might come to realize their fears are not based on solid evidence but are instead irrational.